Saturday, November 23, 2024

 *

-Seventy-Five Dollars and Vivian Blaine
+Seventy-Five Dollars and an Autographed Headshot of Vivian Vance

 Priscilla Mae, soft-hearted lady that she is, told the kid's mom not to mind it at all, that she only had some old pictures and $75 in her purse.

 I knew that wasn't true.
-I knew she had her car keys in there (she didn't trust Micky Jr. not to use her car while she was gone), AND the red rhinestone heart key ring that was the last Valentine's Day gift that Micky Sr gave her before he passed, AND one of those pictures was an autographed head shot of Vivian Blaine, who everybody said she resembled in the right light, AND and unopened pack of Dentyne, AND 75 smackers is nothing to just write off like it was chump change.
+I knew she had her car keys in there (she didn't trust Micky Jr. not to use her car while she was gone), AND the red rhinestone heart key ring that was the last Valentine's Day gift that Micky Sr gave her before he passed, AND one of those pictures was an autographed head shot of Vivian Vance, who everybody said she resembled in the right light, AND and unopened pack of Dentyne, AND 75 smackers is nothing to just write off like it was chump change.

 The lady she was with was her mom, I thought.
 She was quite a looker, about my age with a yellow gauzy kerchief in her hair.
 "Be careful, baby," she said as Lee tied the rope around one pole of the railing with the neatest prusik friction hitch you ever saw.

 "At least it looks like she knows what she's doing," I said to nobody in particular.
 It didn't matter anyway, because Lee was not wavering.
 She shimmied down the rope, got Priscilla Mae's purse, and tossed it up with ease.
-When she got back up, we were all pretty amazed and Charlotte and Priscilla Mae were hugging her and thanking her to beat the band.
+When she got back up, we were all pretty amazed and Judith and Priscilla Mae were hugging her and thanking her to beat the band.

 She refused to take a single penny for her efforts.
 I told her that I had heard a lot of rumors about how standoffish New Yorkers were, but she sure did make me rethink my ideas.

-"Shouldn't judge a book ..." she said.
+"Shouldn't judge a book by its cover," she said.

 Tuesday, September 13, 2016